It’s cold. Very cold. It’s so cold my toes are curling upwards, my fingers bend inwards and my eyelashes curl sideways.

 Looking back in time, I’ve always been more a dog-girl than a cat-girl.
 Cat/human relationships are built on conditional love.
 Dog/human relationships are based on unconditional love.

 Nothing like a pup jumping around without reason, falling over its own feet and looking at you with total mischief in their eyes.
 Brilliant memories come running to my mind of our past pups, seeing them growing up, the many long walks and the lying on my lap when they were not the size of a bulldozer yet.
 And even when they were the size of a bulldozer, they’d still try sitting on my lap.
 “Look, there’s a dog with human legs sticking from under it!”

 And also, Wolf living to his 13th birthday but crippled by painful legs.
-Saying goodbye to him knowing I would never see him again because he was suffering too much.
+Saying goodbye to him knowing I would never see him again because he was in too much pain.
 I still cry when I think of seeing him in pain.
-Getting the dreaded phone call that Wolf had been euthanized to make his suffering stop was awful, just gut-wrenchingly awful.
+Getting the dreaded phone call that Wolf had been euthanized was awful, just gut-wrenchingly awful.
 Seven years later and I’m still crying over him.
 Still.